masak/alma/documentation/README.md

 > #### 🔮 Future feature: optional parameter and parameter defaults
 >
 > 007 will at some point incorporate optional parameters and parameter default
 > values into the language.
-It's undecided whether these will require a pragma
+(These are already supported in some of the
-> to use or not.
-The number of arguments can of course go as low as the number
+> built-ins, albeit still inaccessible to the user.)
+The number of arguments
+> can of course go as low as the number
 > of non-optional parameters.
 Non-optional parameters can only occur before
 > optional ones.